-That’s essentially the message of automotive information site Edmunds.com as it sues a Texas company alleged to have posted more than 60 fake reviews of approximately two dozen car dealerships.
+That’s essentially the message of automotive information site Edmunds.com, which sued a Texas company alleged to have posted more than 60 fake reviews of approximately two dozen car dealerships.

-The same study indicated that Edmunds (which receives nearly 20 million visitors a month) is the second most popular review website for cars and dealerships, next only to Cars.com.
+The same study indicates that Edmunds is the second most popular review website for cars and dealerships, next only to Cars.com.

 As a result of the growing influence of reviews, a number of companies have begun to post fake, deceptive, and often paid-for reviews – gaming the system, hyping their own products and services while criticizing their competitors.
-This can be done with the help of companies like GlowingReviews.co, which describes itself as a service for “automatic, hands-free posting of reviews and ratings”; for $25 and up per month, it automates the posting of online consumer reviews on sites like Yelp, Google, Foursquare, Citysearch, Cars.com, and Edmunds.com, among others.
+This could be done with the help of companies like GlowingReviews.co, which described itself as a service for “automatic, hands-free posting of reviews and ratings”; for $25 and up per month, it automated the posting of online consumer reviews on sites like Yelp, Google, Foursquare, Citysearch, Cars.com, and Edmunds.com, among others.

-It also promises that the reviews are posted by users in the same local area as your business – “for added legitimacy.”
+It also promised that the reviews were posted by users in the same local area as your business – “for added legitimacy.”

-But review sites like Edmunds are fighting back in hopes of purifying consumer reviews once again.
-Its suit – copies of which were sent to Yelp and Citysearch (to alert them of further suspected fraud) – said that the reviews “do not reflect an actual experience of any person, but rather are entirely fabricated to lure new customers to the dealerships that are the subject of the fictitious ‘glowing’ reviews.”
+But review sites like Edmunds have fought back in hopes of purifying consumer reviews once again.
+Its suit – copies of which were sent to Yelp and Citysearch (to alert them of further suspected fraud) – said that the reviews “do not reflect an actual experience of any person, but rather are entirely fabricated to lure new customers to the dealerships that are the subject of the fictitious ‘glowing’ reviews.'”